NIVANorge/Mobius/README.md

 To compile Tutorial 1, navigate to the Tutorial1 folder from the command line and run the compile.bat file.
 Then you can run tutorial1.exe to see the output.
 Try to make changes in the tutorials by changing or adding new equations and parameters, and see what happens.
 This is the best way to learn.
 A detailed documentation of the API will be added later.

 To edit the C++ files, you can use whatever text editor you want, such as Notepad++, or you can find an IDE.
 We will not go through how to learn C++ here, but you will not need to know that many advanced concepts.
-Any online tutorial of just the basics will hopefully do (and also you can just learn by example from the models that are in this repository already, e.g the tutorials or the files in the Modules folder ).
+Any online tutorial of just the basics will hopefully do (and also you can just learn by example from the models that are in this repository already, e.g the tutorials or the files in the Modules folder).

 After understanding basic model building we also recommended you to learn the python wrapper interface to e.g. do your own post-processing and plotting with the model results.
-See more in the PythonWrapper readme.
+See more in the [PythonWrapper readme](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).

+## Dependencies

+### C++

-The basic functionality of the Mobius system has no other library dependencies than the C++ standard library.
-However if you want to use more advanced solvers such as the boost odeint solvers, you have to download boost (and copy the header files to your compiler's iclude directory). https://www.boost.org/
+The basic functionality of the Mobius system has no other library dependencies than the C++ standard library which, on Windows, will be installed when you install g++ using MingW, as described above.
+However, if you want to use more advanced solvers such as the boost odeint solvers, you have to download boost (and copy the header files to your compiler's include directory). https://www.boost.org/
-You will not need to compile any of the boost libraries, we only use the header-only libraries.
+You will not need to compile any of the boost libraries; we use the header-only libraries.

 Other more advanced functionality such as the C++-written calibration systems rely on other libraries.
 That will eventually be documented somewhere else.

+### Python wrapper

+The Python wrapper has so far only been tested using **64-bit Python 3.6**.
+The main dependencies are:

+ * Numpy
+ * Scipy
+ * Matplotlib
+ * Pandas
+ * LMFit
+ * EMCEE
+ * Corner

+Additonally, we recommend using the wrapper via JupyterLab, in which case you will need to install that too.

+Python dependencies are most easily managed using the [Anaconda distribution](https://www.anaconda.com/distribution/) and the `'conda'` package manager.
+From the Anaconda prompt, first create a new environment using

+    conda create -n mobius python=3.6

+and activate it

+    activate mobius

+Then install the required packages

+    conda install -c conda-forge numpy scipy matplotlib pandas lmfit emcee corner jupyterlab=0.34.9 notebook=5.6.0

+To test your installation, `'cd'` into the top level of your local copy of the Mobius repository and run

+    jupyter lab

+Using the JupyterLab file browser, navigate to `'PythonWrapper\SimplyP'` and work through `'simplyp_calibration.ipynb'`.

 ## Building INCAView compatible exes